streamerd/musicode/README.md

+coding and recordings made with https://sonic-pi.net

+basically, if you copy-paste song code and run on sonic-pi you installed on your machine, you'll hear them right away.

-recordings of the code reside on ampled.com this is my profile there: https://www.ampled.com/artist/streamerd
+recordings of the code reside @ https://www.ampled.com/artist/streamerd

 so far, these are part of the learning and sometimes, going totally experimental and throwing some tunes and configurations.